 6. Are students able to access all the College facilities?

-Individual needs are taken into account to assess which College facilities and events are accessed.
-The majority of our students are fully integrated into College life and benefit from using all our facilities.
-They take part in cross College activities and enrichment sessions, such as fun sports and social activities, charity fund-raising, College conferences and Freshers’ Week.
+The College prides itself on its inclusivity and the majority of our students are fully integrated into College life and benefit from using all our facilities.
+Individual needs are always taken into account, and this may inform for some students which College facilities and events are accessed.
+Students take part in cross College activities and enrichment sessions, such as fun sports and social activities, charity fund-raising, College conferences and Freshers’ Week.